asfandyar-malik/Mint-NFTs-Frontend/README.md

 # Mint Your Own NFT Collection

 ### **Welcome 👋**
-You can runt his program using:
+You can run this program using:

 1. Run `npm install` at the root of your directory
 2. Run `npm run start` to start the project
-3. Start coding!

 # Mint-NFTs
 For this website to talk to blockchain, we need to somehow connect our wallet to it.
 On website, you have a Connect Wallet button to connect your Wallet (MetaMask) to it.